 What’s the main issue that triggered this?

-Everything here was triggered by a company called Cambridge Analytica who were Hoovering up data on a lot of users, without their direct consent.
+Everything here was triggered by a company called Cambridge Analytica which was Hoovering up data on a lot of users, without their direct consent.

 - The policy for the app that the users had to accept made it clear that it would collect your data and your friends’ data